anderslanglands/ustr/README.md

 Note that tests must be run with RUST_TEST_THREADS=1 or some tests will fail due to concurrent tests filling the cache.

 # Why?
 It is common in certain types of applications to use strings as identifiers, but not really do any processing with them.
-To paraphrase from OIIO's ustring documentation - Compared to standard strings, `Ustr`s have several advantages:
+To paraphrase from OIIO's ustring documentation...

+Compared to standard strings, `Ustr`s have several advantages:

 - Each individual `Ustr` is very small -- in fact, we guarantee that a `Ustr` is the same size and memory layout as an ordinary *u8.
 - Storage is frugal, since there is only one allocated copy of each unique character sequence, throughout the lifetime of the program.